Barnbow: The work force

-An extremely large work force was required so an employment agency was set up at Wellesley Barracks in Leeds.
+An extremely large work force was required so an employment agency was set up at the Wellesley Building in Leeds.
 A third of the staff was recruited from Leeds itself, and other workers came from York, Castleford, Wakefield, Harrogate, Pontefract and many of the small villages nearby.
 For six days a week, a 24-hour three-shift system was set up, and by October 1916 there were 16,000 people working at Barnbow (over 130,000 people had applied).
 As the war progressed, the number of men on the site dwindled (due to the death rate on the war front), and the workforce ended up with around 93 per cent women and girls (affectionately known as "The Barnbow Lasses").
 Workers earnings averaged £3 per week, though through a bonus scheme women handling the explosives could take home between £10-£12 per week.
 Thirty-eight trains per day were run, transporting the workers to and from work.

 One of the managers at the factory was Leeds City manager Herbert Chapman, who went on to manage Huddersfield Town and Arsenal.